NIME-conference/nime-website/board.md

 ## 4. Board meetings
 * The board meets online 6 to 8 times a year
 * The meetings last on average 2 hours
-* Efforts will be made to ensure that none of the board members will have to join the meeting at unsociable hours whenever possible
+* Efforts are made to ensure that none of the board members have to join the meeting at unsociable hours whenever possible

 ## 5. Board member's election process
 #### 5.1 Eligibility
 * Anyone who attended at least one of the last 3 NIME conferences (either in person or remotely) can advance their nomination
-* The nomination modalities will be communicated on [forum.nime.org](https://forum.nime.org)
+* The nomination modalities are communicated on [forum.nime.org](https://forum.nime.org)

 #### 5.2 Elections
-* The election modalities will be communicated on [forum.nime.org](https://forum.nime.org)
+* The election modalities and results are communicated on [forum.nime.org](https://forum.nime.org)

 ## 6. Advisory Group
 #### 6.1 Composition
 The Advisory Group is composed of:
 * The General Chairs of all past NIME conferences who have expressed interest in it
 * Individuals whose specific expertise and/or historical, institutional,cultural, and/or technical insights are valued by the wider NIME community.
-Such individuals can put forward their nominations to take part in the Advisory Group (details to be announced on [forum.nime.org](https://forum.nime.org)).
+Such individuals can put forward their nominations to take part in the Advisory Group (details announced on [forum.nime.org](https://forum.nime.org)).
 The nominations are then considered by the NIME Board.

 #### 6.2 Representation in the NIME Board
 * The Advisory Group can decide the modalities of their operations